Everything you need to know about renting an RV for your next trip including: the good, bad, and ugly. Plus Cruise America RV rental prices.

 - You are required to dump all your waste before returning it.
 To avoid this stinky job, plan to pre-pay for the dump fee so you don't have to do it.

-HOW MUCH DOES IT COST TO RENT AN RV
+HOW TO SAVE MONEY RENTING AN RV

 - Gas - $219 (around 609 miles)